Miller School of Albemarle: Elective offerings

-Community outreach

-Students do a service project from 13:00 to 15:00 (EDT/EST) every other Wednesday.
-Students work with organizations such as Habitat for Humanity or the local hospitals and other need-based organizations.
-Miller School awards 35% of the student body with need based financial aid.
+Signature Offerings

+Miller School offers courses in Sustainable Agriculture, Applied Engineering, Design/Build, and Land Management.
+In January, students participate in the Winter Week of Wisdom and Wonder that includes non-traditional academic and hands-on courses.
+The Endurance Cycling Team is a 3-season athletic offering that includes road cycling, mountain biking, cyclocross, and enduro mountain biking as well as trail design and building.

 Extracurricular programs

 The school has a National Honor Society Chapter.
 Membership in the National Honor Society is based on a combination of factors, including overall GPA, leadership within the school community and service to the wider community.
 Students who are inducted into the NHS serve as peer tutors during their time at Miller.
 In addition, the Society performs some sort of community service each year, whether by volunteering with a local organization or raising money to support a local charity.
 In 2018, Miller School also became home to a chapter of the Spanish Honor Society (Sociedad Honoraria Hispánica), sponsored by the American Association of Teachers of Spanish and Portuguese (AATSP).

-Light upon the Hill, the art literary magazine showcases student prose, poetry, photography and art work.
 "The Hill" is the nickname that students call the campus.

 "The Bell Tower" is the name of the school magazine.

+Boys' Baseball

+The Miller School of Albemarle's baseball program has become one of the most successful in Virginia high school athletics, particularly in the Virginia Independent Schools Athletic Association (VISAA).
+Led by head coach Billy Wagner, a former Major League Baseball All-Star and Hall of Fame inductee, the Mavericks emphasize a holistic approach to athlete development—focusing on mind, body, and character.

+The program has claimed multiple VISAA Division I state championships, with the most recent title secured in 2025 after a 16–3 victory over Paul VI Catholic High School.
+Senior Evan Hankins sealed the game with a walk-off grand slam in the sixth inning.

+The Mavericks have also dominated the Blue Ridge Athletic Conference (BRAC), going undefeated in regional play during the 2024–25 season.
+The school’s emphasis on elite competition and college readiness has produced numerous NCAA Division I athletes and several professional prospects.
+Notable alumni include MLB pitcher Drue Hackenberg.

+Coach Wagner’s leadership, coupled with top-tier facilities and competition, has made the Miller School a consistent destination for aspiring collegiate and professional baseball players.